Pillsbury (brand): Notable achievements

-In 1960, Robert J. Keith, then Vice President of Pillsbury, published an article entitled the "Marketing Revolution" in the leading marketing journal, Journal of Marketing.
+In 1960, Robert J. Keith, then Vice President of Pillsbury, published an article titled the "Marketing Revolution" in the leading marketing journal, Journal of Marketing.
 The article, which was based on Keith's personal recollections, set out the way that the Pillsbury Company had evolved.
 He pointed out that the company had shifted from a focus on production in the 1860s to sales focus in the 1930s through to a consumer focus in the 1950s.
-The characteristics of these three distinct eras in Pillsbury's evolution include: the production oriented era from 1869 -1930s – characterized by a 'focus on production processes'; the sales oriented era from the 1930s to the 1950s – characterized by investment in research to develop new products and advertising to persuade markets of product benefits and the marketing oriented era from the beginning of the 1950s – characterized by a focus on the customer's latent and existing needs.
+The characteristics of these three distinct eras in Pillsbury's evolution include: the production oriented era from 1869-1930s – characterized by a "focus on production processes"; the sales oriented era from the 1930s to the 1950s – characterized by investment in research to develop new products and advertising to persuade markets of product benefits and the marketing oriented era from the beginning of the 1950s – characterized by a focus on the customer's latent and existing needs.

 In addition, Keith hypothesized that a marketing control era was about to emerge.
 Although Keith's article explicitly documented Pillsbury's evolution, the article appears to suggest that the stages observed at Pillsbury constitute a normal evolutionary path (production→sales→marketing) for most large organizations.
 Marketing scholars quickly picked up on Keith's evolutionary stages for marketing organizations and it was integrated into marketing texts and became "'accepted wisdom.
 One content analysis of 25 introductory and advanced texts found that Keith's eras were reproduced in all but four.

 Keith's notion of distinct eras in the evolution of marketing practice has been widely criticized described as "hopelessly flawed".Gilbert, D. and Bailey, N., "The Development of Marketing: A Compendium of Historical Approaches," Quarterly Review of Marketing, vol. 15, no. 2, 1990, pp 6-13 and reproduced in Marketing: Critical Perspectives on Business and Management, Vol. 2, Michael John Baker (ed), London, Routledge, 2001, pp 75-91 Specific criticisms of Keith's tripartite periodization include that: